3 Reasons Why Relationships Fail (And How to Avoid Them)

-Below, you’ll learn about why these mistakes manifest and how you can avoid them in your relationship.
+Below, you’ll learn about why these relationship mistakes manifest and how you can avoid them in your relationship.

 “The greatest catalyst for change in a relationship is complete acceptance of your partner as he or she is, without needing to judge or change them in any way.” – Eckhart Tolle

 It’s inevitable that your romantic partner will have traits that irritate you or beliefs with which you disagree.
 Does that mean that you should leave your partner in pursuit of the “perfect” match?
 No!
 Having differences with your partner is unavoidable, and if you want your relationship to endure, what matters is how you understand and relate to these differences.